Nepal COVID-19 Information Page

-Departing Flight Availability: The Embassy understands that at this time all airlines have canceled flights through 2359 hours on March 31, 2020.
-Please remain in contact with your airline for flight and ticket availability and reservation changes.
-If the Embassy becomes aware of flight availability, this information will be posted on this webpage.
-Additional information may be available through the Civil Aviation Authority of Nepal at http://caanepal.gov.np/ and through the Immigration Office at Tribhuvan International Airport at +977 1-411-3045.
+Extension of Flight Suspension: The government has suspended regular international and domestic flights until 2359 hours on June 14, 2020.
+If the Embassy becomes aware of flight availability, such information will be posted on the Embassy website.
+Additional information may be available through the Civil Aviation Authority of Nepal at http://caanepal.gov.np/.

 Embassy Services: Routine consular services are still suspended until further notice.
 The Embassy has implemented U.S. and international health guidelines regarding the opening of facilities.
 In case of emergency, please reach us through the main Embassy number at 01-423-4000 during business hours, Monday through Friday, 8:00 am to 5:00 pm.
-After hours access to a duty officer is provided through the Embassy recorded message at the same number.
+After hours access to a duty officer for emergencies is provided through the Embassy recorded message at the same number.
 Alternatively, please write the consular section with your urgent request at firstname.lastname@example.org.

 Smart Traveler Enrollment Program (STEP): The Smart Traveler Enrollment Program (STEP) is a free service to allow U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.
 The U.S. Embassy in Kathmandu urges all U.S. citizens abroad to register in STEP (https://step.state.gov/) in order to receive all messages sent from the Embassy to registered U.S. citizens in Nepal.